susdorf/building-event-sourced-systems-in-go/01-event-sourcing-demystified/01-event-sourcing-demystified.md

 # Event Sourcing Demystified

-*Part 1 of the "Building Event-Sourced Systems in Go" series*
+*This is Part 1 of the "Building Event-Sourced Systems in Go" series.
+This series originated from the development of comby – an application framework developed using the principles of Event Sourcing and Command Query Responsibility Segregation (CQRS) - which ist still closed source today.
+Code with concepts and techniques is presented, but unlike comby, it is not always suitable for product use.*

 ---